|HPS 0410||Einstein for Everyone|

 north-south lines are parallel and never meet.
 They just go off to a

 north and a south infinity.
-Sometimes we say that these parallel lines
+Sometimes we say that these parallel

-"meet" at infinity.
-The talk suggests a
+lines "meet" at infinity.
+The talk

-meet to celebrate battles lost and won.
+they all finally meet to celebrate battles lost and won.

 Of course we don't intend that "meet at infinity" talk to be taken literally.
 There is no place at infinity where the lines meet.
 All we really mean is that the lines go off indefinitely in the same northerly (or southerly) direction.
 The place at infinity where we imagine them meeting is just a reification of the idea that they persist indefinitely in going in the same direction.